abrahamrhoffman/auto-cloud/README.md

 Automatically provision a fully customizable and production-worthy cloud<br>

 #### The pitch for bleeding edge Open Source libraries
-Other than the typical rants hackers and open source people give you about software licensing, just think about the cost savings.
+Other than the typical rant hackers and open source people will give you about software licensing, just think about the cost savings.
 Paying a lot of cash on licensing weighs down business agility and creates technical debt.
-Using all open source libraries in your engineering immediately provides better performance, agility and less cost (financial and otherwise).
+Using all open source libraries immediately provide better performance, agility and less cost (financial and otherwise).

 #### Use the dope stuff (2018)
 - Packer : Automated OS builds using QEMU